Provider-Based Reference Price

 Natural gas is commonly quoted by heat content.
 Regional hubs, pipelines, storage, weather, and contract terms can create different reference prices.

-Why energy benchmark prices differ from retail prices
+Why energy benchmark prices differ from consumer energy bills

 Benchmark prices do not include refining, distribution, station margins, utility billing rules, local taxes, transportation costs, or provider-specific fees.